mandeep-gitbit/code-challenge/README.md

 ## Task 4:
 Assignment: Introduce `redux-toolkit` and store the list of pokémon in the redux store.<br>
 Question 4: What makes the `createSlice` in redux-toolkit difference then A Reducer in redux?<br>
+In short createSlice helps us to simplify the process of creating reducers and actions.It combines the reducers, action types and action creators all together.
+In slice we can have respective reducers of individual functionality all together.
+For e.g. User CRUD operations we can combine in userSlice.

 Question 5: Describe the benefits of immutable code.<br>
+It simplifies the state management.<br>
+It adds predictability.<br>
+Saves us from unwanted bugs.<br>
+Optimizes performance.<br>
+Sequentially we can do the operations.<br>
 commit the code as `task-4`<br>

 ## Task 5: